The Malay Peninsula, West Malaysia Tour

 We choose our hotels based on a combination of location, comfort and convenience.
 Here is a *selection of the types of hotel/rooms you can expect to stay at on this tour...

-- Comfort in the heart of the jungle!
+- Located in the heart of UNESCO-listed Malacca's Chinatown

 The Frangipani Langkawi view